The Gross Truth

 “The rest of the crew knows about you?”

-“I’ll ask them then.
+“I’ll ask them.
 If they say yes then I won’t say anything.
 It wouldn’t be my place to question something the First and Second Mates approve of.”
 Alast went back to ripping the skin from his bird feet.

 “It’s not the last unsavory thing you’ll learn about your dear Captain,” Bezzy warned.
 Alast slowed his chewing.
 He wondered if he should ask her to elaborate, but Bezzy had eaten very quickly and got up to leave before Alast finished putting his feet in his mouth.
 Part of him wanted to add her to his roster of teachers, but there weren’t enough drops in the day for him to stay around long after every dinner… especially since he needed to squeeze in his bonepicking lessons.
 Alast never missed one of those.

-The sails flapped softly in the wind of the night.
+The sails flapped softly in the night’s wind.
 It wasn’t completely dark on deck thanks to the wick lamps set up all over the ship.
 A minimal crew of gravefolk kept watch and manned the helm.
-One of them was snoring in the bird’s nest atop the central mast.
+One of them snored in the bird’s nest atop the central mast.

 Alast tried to keep quiet, but it was very difficult when he was constantly falling on his face.
 He didn’t have a bonepicking sword, but he assumed a regular saber would be good enough for simple maneuvers.
 He placed the tip of the blade on the deck.
 He leaned forward and back.
 Forward and back.
 Forward and back.
 He jumped as high as he could and pushed himself forward, forward, forward.
 The saber slipped out to the side and slid away.
 Alast smashed his cheek against the deck for the twentieth time that night.
 A cut he’d received from the slipping saber the night before reopened.
 His blood stained his gray shirt.
 If he kept ruining his new sailing clothes the crew might force him to go back to his blue mist clothes.